![]() |

 better known as first "calculator-on-a-chip".

-The remaining components found inside an early SR-10 are known from the
+The remaining components found inside an early SR-10 are well known from the Datamath, too.
+Two display-drivers each for the segments and digits of the

 LED-modules and a discrete power converter to generate the three different